dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 come with its own challenges down the road.

-So I'll wrap up this section by simply re-iterating that yes I'm confident we can make it work, but I also think we can just make it simpler by keeping all that stuff on an EBS volume and avoiding syncing/sharing.
+So I'll wrap up this section by simply re-iterating that yes I'm confident we can make it work, but I also think we can just make it simpler by keeping all that stuff on the EFS volume, which is only mounted by a single instance, and avoiding syncing/sharing.

 ## Network Splits
 Let's face it, sh*t happens in the network and splits (or partitions) happen.
 If your following Cassandra best